+These flavorful caramelized shallots make a wonderful side dish to almost any meat you can think of.
 They are buttery and delicious and quite easy to make.
-The leftovers are good too!
+The leftovers are good, too!
 I like them in an omelet.

 I lightly adapted this recipe from Ina Garten's recipe.
-It's a simple recipe.
-Fresh shallots are roasted in butter and balsamic vinegar until caramelized into a unique, intense flavor experience.
-Roasting really brings out the natural sweetness of the shallots.
+It's a simple one.
+Shallots are roasted in butter and balsamic vinegar until caramelized into a complex, intense flavor experience.
+It always amazes me how cooking transforms onions (sauteed onions, caramelized onions) and shallots.
+The sharpness is gone, and instead, you get a creamy sweetness.
+It's like magic!

 Ingredients

-You'll only need a few simple ingredients to make this tasty shallots recipe.
+Here's a look at the ingredients needed to make this recipe.
 The exact measurements are included in the recipe card below.
-Here's an overview of what you'll need:

-Unsalted butter: I love using European butter, it's so flavorful.
+- Unsalted butter: I love using European butter.
+It's so flavorful.
 But any butter will be great.

-Balsamic vinegar: Its relatively high sugar content helps the shallots brown.
+- Balsamic vinegar: Its relatively high sugar content helps the shallots brown.

-To season: Kosher salt and black pepper.
+- To season: Kosher salt and black pepper.

 Instructions

-Caramelized shallots are very easy to make!
 Scroll down to the recipe card for detailed instructions.
-Here are the basic steps:
+Here are the basic steps for making this recipe.

-Your very first step is to cook the shallots in butter in an ovenproof skillet until browned.
+Cook the shallots in butter in an ovenproof skillet until browned.

 Time to eat!
 Spoon the yummy cooking liquid on top of the shallots and serve them.